 THE ART AND ILLUSTRATION OF JOHN PARRA

 John’s artistic path began growing up in Santa Barbara, California.
 He spent his days exploring and drawing.
 His Hispanic roots and heritage provided a rich cultural palette of inspiring imagery and customs.
-Mexican murals, surrealism, outsider folk art, regional cuisine, music & dance costumes are all visual influences seen in his work.
-John perused art graduating from the prestigious Art Center College of Design.
+Mexican murals and papier-mâché piñatas, folk art, science and nature dioramas, pop and surrealism, regional cuisines, music and dance costumes, family characters and memories are all visual influences seen in his work.
+Pursuing this artist journey, John went on to graduate from the prestigious Art Center College of Design in Pasadena.

 Now based in Queens, NY, with his wife Maria, John continues working in his studio, passionately creating and working on new projects.
 He received his second Golden Kite Award from SCBWI for the picture book, Marvelous Cornelius: Hurricane Katrina and the Spirit of New Orleans.
 In 2015 he was invited by the Metropolitan Museum of Art in New York to present a special event and workshop about his career in art and illustration.
 His artwork in the book, Frida Kahlo and Her Animalitos, was selected as one of the New York Times/New York Public Library’s: Best Illustrated Children's Book of 2017, as well as celebrated in a Jeopardy TV clue.
 John’s designs can also be seen on six U.S. Forever Postage Stamps titled: Delicioso, with illustrated images honoring Latino food cuisine.
 His two recent picture books: Little Libraries, Big Heroes and One is a Piñata: A Book of Numbers, enjoyed a 2019 release, and for 2020, John’s newest illustrated title: The Power of Her Pen: The Story of Groundbreaking Journalist Ethel Payne, arrives this January online and in bookstores.